Graph-and-Geometric-Learning/Graph-and-Geometric-Learning.github.io/README.md

 # Build and Preview
-First, make sure you have `node` and `npm` installed on your computer.
+First, make sure you have [Node.js](https://nodejs.org/en/download/package-manager) installed on your computer.
 Enter the root directory of this repository,
 ```
 npm install
 ```